 Within Digital Health and Care Wales, the National Data Resource (NDR) programme is a strategic imperative for health and care in Wales and an essential component of the Digital Architecture Review.
 It underpins delivery of the commitments made in A Healthier Wales: Our Plan for Health and Social Care (2018) with goals to deliver a more joined up approach to health and care data across Wales.
 It will support the timely and seamless data flows required by the Welsh Value in Health Centre.

 Cedar is supporting the Welsh Value in Health Centre by providing analytical and evaluation capacity, advising on PROMs selection, use, licenses and administration, and supporting the production of outputs and reports for presentations, conferences and publications.
 As the Welsh Value in Health Centre Research Group, their role requires collaboration with a broad range of stakeholders including patients, clinicians, Health Board and Welsh Government representatives for both local and national projects.

-The Finance Delivery Unit (FDU) is playing a significant role at the heart of the Welsh Value in Health Centre.
+Finance Planning & Delivery is playing a significant role at the heart of the Welsh Value in Health Centre.
 Their team is passionate about the principles of value-based healthcare and the part they can play in improving outcomes for patients.
 They are involved in value-based projects across all aspects of the programme and the wider healthcare system in Wales.

 Life Sciences Hub Wales

 The life sciences sector has a key role co-growing the value-based healthcare ecosystem by supporting collaborative approaches to develop and implement innovative products and services into health and social care systems.

 Health Technology Wales